 The Times article says that there were many smaller measures implemented to enhance patient safety, but that none of the following were done:

 For example, a mix-up in medications such as “epinephrine” and “ephedrine,” two vastly different drugs, can and has led to serious patient harm.
 Technologies meant to simplify patient care, such as connecting devices that fit multiple tubes, can easily lead to mistakes like inadvertently connecting an IV tube to the nasal oxygen cannula.

 John Senders was an engineering pioneer looking for ways to improve patient care.
 He said that “Human error in medicine, and the adverse events that may follow, are problems of psychology and engineering, not of medicine.”

 It is time for system-wide change.
 It has been time for 20 years.

 If you or someone you care about has been harmed due to the negligent actions of a medical provider, you need to seek legal assistance immediately.
-At the Weitz Firm, we are dedicated to helping victims of medical malpractice recover the compensation they deserve, including:
+At The Weitz Firm, LLC, we are dedicated to helping victims of medical malpractice recover the compensation they deserve, including: